‘Jeopardy’ Star Ken Jennings Under Fire For Mocking Mom Who Lost Disabled Son

 Jeopardy winner and author Ken Jennings took to Twitter to mock a mom who lost her disabled son when he was 24, reports Seattle radio station KTTH.

-The game show contestant, who holds the record for the longest winning streak on Jeopardy, targeted the mom, who goes by Diane, because she’s a Trump supporter.
+The game show contestant, who holds the record for the longest winning streak on Jeopardy, targeted the mom, who goes by Diane because she’s a Trump supporter.

 “ALF was my son’s favorite character.
 He had so many ALF puppets.
 When he died we buried them together and had an ALF engraved into his head stone.
 Then my daughter got an ALF tatoo [sic] in honor of her brother.
 No matter what, ALF is special to our family,” she tweeted.